 One thing I genuinely miss about autumn in America is the presence of pumpkins everywhere.
 Pumpkin patches, picking pumpkins, roasting pumpkin seeds, carving them…and of course pumpkin bread and pie!
-Oddly enough I’m not that big a fan of pumpkin spiced lattes—one or two sips is plenty for me, otherwise the sugar is too cloying.
+Oddly enough I’m not that big a fan of pumpkin spiced lattes—one or two sips is plenty for me, otherwise it’s far too sugary.
 But in Scotland, there aren’t really pumpkin patches to visit.
-You can buy pumpkins from supermarkets to carve, but it just doesn’t have that same charm as competing with your friends or significant others to find the best carving pumpkin!
+You can buy pumpkins (or turnips!) from supermarkets to carve, but it just doesn’t have that same charm as competing with your friends or significant others to find the best carving pumpkin!
 So I did what any normal person would do, and ordered a large parcel three tins of pumpkin purée to satisfy my hankering to bake pumpkin everything.

 My first autumnal bake has been a lightened up Starbucks copycat pumpkin bread, originally found here on the AllRecipes website, altered to lower the fat and refined carbohydrate levels while increasing the amount of protein per slice.
 After all, while Starbucks pumpkin bread is delicious—and my main source of pumpkin-flavoured joy in stores around here—at 410 calories a slice it’s a bit too decadent for me to justify all the time.
 I’m also still trying to avoid excessive fat, and each slice of Starbucks’ pumpkin bread has a solid 15 grams—more than I’m trying to take in for a serving of anything!
 This recipe still isn’t friendly to low-carb diets, though there’s definitely room to adjust the macros by lowering the sugar to your taste and swapping out more flour for protein powder!